Unico Connect

 Choose fine tuning when you need reliable tone or format that prompting cannot hold, specialized reasoning the base model does not do well, or lower per query cost and latency at high volume.
 Reach for it after RAG, not instead of it, because RAG can inject information but cannot fundamentally change how the model writes or reasons.

-Agents: let the model act
+Agents let the model act

-An agent uses a model to plan and carry out a multi step task: calling tools, querying systems, making decisions, and recovering from errors across many steps, rather than returning a single answer.
+An agent uses a model to plan and carry out a multi step task, calling tools, querying systems, making decisions, and recovering from errors across many steps, rather than returning a single answer.
 Agents are an orchestration layer that sits on top of a model that may itself use RAG for knowledge and may be fine tuned for behavior.

 Agents unlock work that a single prompt cannot do, such as researching across sources, taking actions in other systems, or running a process end to end.
 They also carry the most production risk, because autonomy without guardrails, evaluation, and human checkpoints is where AI projects fail.
 Building reliable agentic systems is mostly engineering discipline, not model choice.